uabrc/uabrc.github.io/docs/education/case_studies.md

 A GPU-accelerated genome sequencing analysis with high speedup and more accurate results can be achieved with NVIDIA Clara Parabricks.
 Pararbricks is a software suite for genomic analysis.
 Parabricks delivers accelerated analysis of next generation sequencing (NGS) data for researchers, RNA-seq, population studies, and many more usecases.
 More insights on its performance can be found [here](https://resources.nvidia.com/en-us-genomics-ep/healthcare-genomics-?lx=OhKlSJ).

+For more information on Cheaha GPUs, please see our [GPU Page](../cheaha/slurm/gpu.md)

 ### Licensing Policy

 A license is no longer required to use Clara Parabricks 4.x and later versions, and is free for the following groups,